TengMCing/PhD/Thesis/04-chap4.html.md

 ### Usage {#sec-autovi-quick-start}

-To get started quickly, users need only five lines of code to obtain a summary of the automated residual assessment:
+To get started quickly, users need only three lines of code to obtain a summary of the automated residual assessment: